bislara/code-n-stitch/Python/Insta Non Followers/README.md

 # Instagram Non Followers

-Check your Instagram Accounts who do not follow you back
+Check your Instagram Account who do not follow you back

 ## Install